0xAgun/acqufin/README.md

-Then we move to main applicaion code which is in `python3 finder.py <DOMAIN>`
+to run the application we need this command `python3 finder.py <DOMAIN>`